 The idea of negative reinforcement is to promote behavior which leads to the frequent occurrence of the favorable outcome in the future.
 For an instance, if we switch off the light in the room before someone fall asleep, and if that person feels dark is better when sleeping he/she may make a habit out of it to switch off the light before going to sleep.
 The word “negative” is incorporated to this because it is done by subtracting something.

 What is the difference between Punishment and Negative Reinforcement?

-• Punishment imposes something undesirable on a person/animal to correct an unacceptable behavior but negative reinforcement is withdrawal of something unpleasant to a person/animal to increase the person engaging in a behavior which gives a favorable outcome.
+Negative Reinforcement: Negative reinforcement is withdrawal of something unpleasant to a person/animal to increase the person engaging in a behavior which gives a favorable outcome.

-• When training a child/pet negative reinforcement is preferred to punishment because it does not create any unpleasant memories or bad feelings, which may affect personality/behavior in general at a later stage.
+Negative Reinforcement: When training a child/pet negative reinforcement is preferred to punishment because it does not create any unpleasant memories or bad feelings, which may affect personality/behavior in general at a later stage.

 1. “StateLibQld 1 113036 Cartoon of students receiving the cane, 1888” by Contributor(s): Queensland figaro – Copied and digitised from an image appearing in Queensland figaro, 28 July 1888, p.
 140..
 [Public Domain] via Commons